-(4) Main items for deliberation by "the Nomination and Compensation Committee" and committee composition i) Main items for deliberation
+(4) Main items for deliberation by the Nomination and Compensation Committee and committee composition

-- Basic policies and standards for nomination of candidates for the Company's Officers, etc. and candidates for the Representative Directors of the core operating companies - Contents of appointment proposals for candidates for the Company's Officers, etc. and candidates for the Representative Directors of the core operating companies - Basic policies and standards for compensation, etc., for Officers, etc. of the Company and of the core operating companies - Contents of compensation, etc. for Officers, etc. (excluding Audit & Supervisory Board Members) of the Company and for the Representative Directors of the core operating companies dit &
+- i) Main items for deliberation - Basic policies and standards for nomination of candidates for the Company's Officers, etc. and candidates for the Representative Directors of the core operating companies - Contents of appointment proposals for candidates for the Company's Officers, etc. and candidates for the Representative Directors of the core operating companies - Basic policies and standards for compensation, etc., for Officers, etc. of the Company and of the core operating companies - Contents of compensation, etc. for Officers, etc. (excluding Audit & Supervisory Board Members) of the Company and for the Representative Directors of the core operating companies ii) Composition (as of June 4, 2018)